The Bones of Grace: Reception

 The book got generally positive review from critics.

-The Guardian published a review by Anthony Cummins who noted "While the characters need no convincing of their feelings for each other, we do, and the book’s structure makes this tricky: Zubaida has to write for us as well as for Elijah.
-Their coded correspondence once she returns to Bangladesh, in text messages consisting only of song titles – off-the-peg emotion – feels like Anam’s workaround as much as theirs".Financial Times published a review by Arifa Akbar, who noted, "This third novel does not revisit the 1970s but plays with a polyphony of pasts, from prehistoric to the present.
+The Guardian published a review by Anthony Cummins, who stated: "While the characters need no convincing of their feelings for each other, we do, and the book’s structure makes this tricky: Zubaida has to write for us as well as for Elijah.
+Their coded correspondence once she returns to Bangladesh, in text messages consisting only of song titles – off-the-peg emotion – feels like Anam's workaround as much as theirs".
+The Financial Times published a review by Arifa Akbar, who noted: "This third novel does not revisit the 1970s but plays with a polyphony of pasts, from prehistoric to the present.
 The parents’ story of war and liberation is there, but as a back-note.
 The foreground is now contemporary, the generation Anam's own, and The Bones of Grace has at its heart not war but the shattering effects of conflicted love".